-The Option market is a pretty big one and it has been around for decades; there are many strategies which can make use of the power of options… but Option trading also requires money to trade; thus, as with most investment strategies you must first save up some cash (or get a loan).
+The Options market is a pretty big one and it has been around for decades; there are many strategies that can make use of the power of options… but Options trading also requires money to trade; thus, as with most investment strategies you must first save up some cash (or get a loan).

 #2 – WHATEVER YOU DO, DON’T GET FASCINATED BY INFORMATION

 It’s too easy to litter your browser history with Option strategies.
 Even when I was just starting out I kept hearing about only one Option strategy: the Diagonal spread.
 Well, besides it being an Option strategy that pays well in most market conditions I found it interesting for two other reasons: